The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 At the very least, I’d expect this to give some useful feedback so someone can manually fix the broken rule.

-#2 Updated by Ken Barber 10 months ago
+#2 Updated by Ken Barber about 1 year ago

 - Status changed from Unreviewed to Closed